 In other words, the moving frame of reference is the frame of reference of consciousness.
 But this is generally taken to be a completely ludicrous idea.
 It is very firmly held that consciousness, along with everything else, can only be an attribute of the ordinary physical reality.
 But the experiencing consciousness Weyl is addressing is a totally different kind of thing.
 As he clearly states in his essay Mind and Nature (1934) consciousness does not belong to the world.
 It is a property of the totality.
 As philosopher David Chalmers, Director of the Centre for Consciousness at Australian National University, makes clear, this can only be a fundamental property of the whole system: “… alongside mass, charge and space-time” (1996).
 In other words, as held by a number of the greatest physicists, including Erwin Schrödinger and Max Planck, it is a fundamental property of the universe.

 This means that the experiencing consciousness is to the moments in space-time as the move projector is to the frames of the movie film, as described in Universe Consciousness.
-This means it is of a further, third, logical type.
+It can only be of a further, third, logical type.
 In other words, it is a completely different kind of thing again to either physical reality, the ground of existence, or the inside view, the reality of the conscious individual.
-It is the experiencer of the inside view, and the iterator of the moments of life in the real world.
+It is the iterator of the moments of life in the real world.
 Consciousness is to the moments of reality as the projector is to the frames of the movie film.
 In other words, reality does work exactly as Weyl describes.

 A Special Case

-With respect to both quantum theory and relativity, the new paradigm incorporates the current paradigm, subsuming it.
-The current paradigm of physics is framed in just one of the three levels of logical type required to explain how reality actually operates.
-The new paradigm extends this view, bringing in a wider and more comprehensive conception of the universe.
+With respect to both quantum theory and relativity, the new paradigm incorporates the current paradigm, extending it with a new explanatory principle.
+Three levels of logical type are required to explain how reality actually operates.
+Thus the new paradigm enlarges on the current paradigm.
 This is exactly the kind of thing we would expect from any development of a successful science.
 Newtonian mechanics is an ideal case in point.
 At everyday speeds and distances, relativity gives the same results as Newtonian mechanics.
 And in quantum theory all large aggregates of matter and energy also follow the Newtonian laws.
-In other words, with respect to both pillars of the new physics the new science subsumes the highly successful science of the previous paradigm.
+In other words, with respect to both pillars of the new physics, the new science subsumes the highly successful science of the previous paradigm.
 At the same time, the new principles explain the anomalies in the previous worldview.
-In the same way, the existing science of the quasi-classical world is a special case of the new paradigm: the world encountered is the reality of a superposition of these worlds.
-As shown here, the paradoxes of the existing physics demonstrate the requirement for the additional levels of logical type to be part of the science.
+This is described in more detail in The Conceptual Revolution.
+In the same way, the new paradigm subsumes the world of the current paradigm, bringing in a wider perspective that resolves the paradoxes of the existing physics.

 The New Paradigm

-The new principles that complete the great conceptual revolution of the new physics are deeply challenging because of the impact they have on our concept of the world.
+The new principles that complete the great conceptual revolution of the new physics are deeply challenging because of the considerable impact they have on our concept of the world.
 The world is personal, determinate solely where you, personally, have observed it.
-This is terribly alien, seeming to threaten the whole basis of our current worldview, the current paradigm of objective physical reality.
+This is terribly alien, seeming to threaten the whole basis of our current worldview.
+The current paradigm is exclusively based on objective physical reality.
 Plus, of course, it seems so obvious that in fact we do live in an ordinary physical world, determinate all through, away beyond the horizon and afar.
 And of course, we do.
 And we don’t.
 The resolution is that both are true.
-Obviously, one must indeed live in an objectively real, physical, reality; but one lives in a great number of such realities, all at once.
+Obviously, one must indeed live in an objectively real, physical, world; but one lives in a great number of such worlds, all at once.

 In this light, all the quantum phenomena that seem so utterly paradoxical – such as Schrödinger’s cat, and Wigner’s friend – are exactly what we would expect.
-These are simply examples of what it is like in this kind of world, a world of different, higher, logical type: the determinacy of the world is defined solely by observations.
+These are simply examples of what it is like in this type of world, a world of different, higher, logical type.
+The determinacy of this kind of world is defined solely by observations.
 These apparently paradoxical phenomena are precisely retrodicted by the new paradigm, meaning this is the explanation of scientific facts we know for sure but have not been able to understand.

 In regard to relativity, Weyl’s solution resolves the paradoxes, but this is equally alien.
 These great paradoxes, the Now and the passage of time, are routinely ignored, but these are the facts.
-As Carnap records, Einstein told him that the problem of the Now worried him seriously:
+As Carnap records, Einstein told him that the problem of the Now worried him seriously because this cannot exist in physics:

 He explained that the experience of the Now means something special for man, something essentially different from the past and the future, but that this important difference does not and cannot occur within physics.
 (1963)